esp-rs/esp-idf-hal/esp-idf-sys/BUILD-OPTIONS.md

    > [!NOTE]
    > Configuration can only come from the **root crate's** `Cargo.toml`.
 The root crate
    > is the package in the *workspace directory*.
-If there is not root crate in case of a
+If there is no root crate in case of a
    > [virtual
    > workspace](https://doc.rust-lang.org/cargo/reference/workspaces.html#virtual-manifest),
    > its *name* can be specified with the `ESP_IDF_SYS_ROOT_CRATE` environment variable.